 The next step is to stand by your furbaby’s side and command him to sit and stay.
 Take a step forward and stop without looking at your furbaby.
 If he stays, turn around and face your dog, pause, get back at them and give positive reinforcements for a job well done.

 Repeat these steps while gradually increasing the number of steps you take forward.
-For puppies, it may be challenging to let them stay on the same spot since it is their instinct to follow you around, but with repetition, this can be possible.
+For puppies, it may be challenging to let them stay in the same spot since it is their instinct to follow you around, but with repetition, this can be possible.

 To quickly summarize the step-by-step guides on training your furbaby to sit and stay, you can watch this informative short video from a pet behavior specialist, Zak George:

 Remember that some dogs will take longer than other dogs to learn a new skill.
 One factor that you can be sure of is that consistency will eventually have your furbaby sitting and staying with the gradual increase of distance away from them.

 The three main ingredients for successful training are consistency, practice, and praise.
 Also, keep into consideration the age of your puppy.
-A young puppy will start slowly and take more time to train, but through patience, they will have an early foundation to become friendly, obedient, and a joyful furbaby.
+A young puppy will start slowly and take more time to train, but through patience, they will have an early foundation to become friendly, obedient, and joyful furbaby.

 We hope that this guide can help you to have smooth training on how to train your dog to sit and stay.
 Are there any additional commands and tricks you want us to tackle?
 Comment down below!